rails-inspire-django/django-turbo-helper/docs/source/install.md

 ]
 ```

-**Note**: This install does not include any client libraries (e.g. Turbo or Stimulus).
-You may wish to add these yourself using your preferred Javascript build tool, or use a CDN.
-Please refer to the Hotwire documentation on installing these libraries.

 ## Middleware

 You can optionally install `turbo_helper.middleware.TurboMiddleware`.
-This adds the attribute `turbo` to your `request` if the Turbo client adds `Accept: text/vnd.turbo-stream.html;` to the header:
+This adds the attribute `turbo` to your `request`.

 ```python
 MIDDLEWARE = [